smnbbrv/astroscope/packages/boot/README.md

 ### `hmr`

-Re-run `onBoot` when the boot file changes during development.
-This is disabled by default to avoid side effects, because `onBoot` may perform operations that should only run once (e.g., database connections).
+Re-run `onStartup` when the boot file changes during development.
+This is disabled by default to avoid side effects, because `onStartup` may perform operations that should only run once (e.g., database connections).

 - **Type**: `boolean`
 - **Default**: `false`